See here for a step-by-step guide to setting up your first Lookalike Model.

 What is the Minimum segment size for the seed set?

-We suggest a segment have at least 5,000 users or 0.02% of your overall audience to create an accurate lookalike model.
+We suggest a segment have at least over 1k active users in the past day to create an accurate lookalike model.

 Will I be able to use the segments for targeting in my ad server?